 In 2011, with increasing pressure on companies to curb carbon emissions, together with spiralling energy costs, Johnstons of Elgin wanted to analyse its energy usage across the main business units of dyes, weaving, logistics, finishing and yarns.
 At the time, it was very difficult to differentiate across the company the exact costs associated with each of these utilities and energy costs.

 An initial consultation with Interface and a site visit led to a project scope designed to investigate options to improve company performance whilst reducing costs through energy and carbon management.

-“We were looking for support in developing our new energy strategy to identify affordable, low-carbon energy options whilst ensuring the solutions were cost effective for the business and most importantly dependable.
+“We were looking for support in developing our new energy strategy to identify affordable, low-carbon energy options whilst ensuring the solutions were cost effective for the business and, most importantly, dependable.
 Interface helped us to define the initial project requirements, saving us a lot of time and effort.
-In particular they sought out relevant expertise across the universities helping to facilitate new connections”.
+In particular, they sought out relevant expertise across the universities, helping to facilitate new connections”.

 Interface identified expertise in six universities and subsequently brokered a partnership between the company and The Energy Academy at Heriot Watt University.

-Through a PhD studentship, a project was initiated to review strategies that would enable the company to reduce energy costs and market the carbon footprint in each area of the business as well as product.
+Through a PhD studentship, a project was initiated to review strategies that would enable the company to reduce energy costs and market the carbon footprint in each area of the business as well as each product.